roderickmackenzie/matlab_robot_buggy/WS3/worksheet.md

 **Step 3.2:**  Try not to let your buggy run the motors for too long as it will run down the batteries.
 Press ctr+c to stop the scrip running *This will work in the virtual buggy lab too*, then type:

 **Step 3.3:**  Now, assuming your script works, re-save you script as /home/pi/autorun.m.
 Unplug all the cables from the buggy turn it off and place it on the floor.
 Turn the buggy on with the power switch, and it should run of batteries.
-It will take about 30 seconds to boot, but when it does it will run the file autorun.m and your buggy should start going forwards and backwards.
+It will take about 30 seconds to boot, but when it does it will run the file autorun.m and your buggy should start going forwards and backwards. _You can't do this bit in the virtual lab._

 ```
 Note 1: autorun.m will only be executed, when no keyboard or mouse are present.
 If you want to test autorun.m, while the screen is still connected to you PC, just unplug the keyboard and mouse, and /home/pi/autorun.m will be executed.